 Some sources of the indicators are already available on a regular basis, such as the Financial Lives Survey, our Retail Mediation and Activities Return (RMAR) and complaints data.

-Our Data Bulletins seek to provide new insight into the different data that we collect and use – from data about the markets we regulate, consumer behaviour and our own operations.
-The Data Bulletins are our main channel for the publication and analysis of data stories.
+Our Data Bulletins used to provide insight into the different data that we collect and use – from data about the markets we regulate, consumer behaviour and our own operations.
+Content previously published in Data Bulletins will be published on the Data section, but not as Data Bulletins.

 Firm and markets data